Punting in Oxford: An Insider’s Guide

-For £25 an hour, you and 4 friends can pile into a punt and take to the river on your own – at a fiver each, that’s a serious bargain.
+For £25 an hour, you and four friends can pile into a punt and take to the river on your own – at a fiver each, that’s a serious bargain.
 If you’re feeling extra adventurous, feel free to make a day of it and return the punt at the end of the day.
-And, don’t panic if you’re a total beginner, Magdalen’s offer basic training to show you the ropes.
+And don’t panic if you’re a total beginner, Magdalen’s offers basic training to show you the ropes.

 Cherwell Boathouse Punting Rental

 Starting north of Oxford?
 I highly recommend renting a punt from Cherwell Boathouse for a less-traversed punt along the Cherwell.
 For just £20 per hour per punt, this is easily the best value punt rental in Oxford.

 Although punting in Oxford doesn’t usually require much experience, Cherwell Boathouse recommends that you at least have a little bit of knowledge of the water due to the conditions.